Find Your Perfect School

 With a 13:1 student-to-faculty ratio, DeSales University offers a variety of online academic programs in:

 - supply chain management,

 Students can complete their coursework via synchronous, asynchronous, or a combination of both learning options, providing them with the flexibility to complete their degrees anytime, anywhere.
 They can access their course and study materials, interact with their colleagues, and collaborate with instructors through Blackboard Learn.

-Apart from the undergraduate and certificate online programs, DeSales also offers the Data Analytics track that can be integrated into students’ Adult Studies programs.
+Apart from the undergraduate and certificate online programs, DeSales also offers a Data Analytics track that can be integrated into students’ Adult Studies programs.